+Complies with:

+ANSI 2288 14 3021

+A103 20212 A 0494 Requirements.

+Capacity Range:

+ANSI 103 AND LOTHA CAD the.

+Ensure only compatible connections are

+made.
+Before using hopsoft for risp, taread.

+Before using hopsoft for risp, taread.

-Ensure only compatible connections are made.
-Before using, inspect for rips, tears, frays or any possible damage which may weaken the product's overall strength in case of a fall.
-Keep safe from sharp edges and abrasive surfaces.
+Tays or any possible damage which may

+weaken the products ownell strength in case of a fall.
+Keep safe from sharp edges

+and abreads unfaces.